Ada-aku/SchoolRepo/Lesson.md

-It's been interesting so far
+It's been interesting so far/
 Cheers